 3. Check if Safari is updated to the latest version.
 To do that, relaunch the app.
 Now go to the top right corner and choose Safari > About.
 A window will open, you can see the Safari version listed.
 If it is not the updated version, go to the Mac App Store and update it to the latest version.

-If Safari crashes on opening, it might be the case of older versions which is no longer compatible with the system.
+If Safari crashes on opening, it might be the case of older versions that are no longer compatible with the system.
 When we update it, the issues can be resolved quickly.

 4. One of the reasons for crashing could be cookies and caches on Safari.
 Go to History and then choose “Clear History and Website Data”.
 You will get a prompt asking to clear history, cookies and other website data for the last hour, today, today and yesterday and all history.
 Click on all history and then Clear History.